-Prerequisite: WRIT 095 with a grade of C- or higher, or qualifying placement score within the past 3 years.
-Core Class: Humanities
+Prerequisite: qualifying placement score within the past 3 years or coenrollment in WRIT 101.
+Core Class: Humanities literacy.

 Focuses on modern and contemporary novels, plays, short stories, and other texts, which have been adapted to film.
-Emphasizes written and visual literacy.
+Emphasizes written and visual ...